cbaddeley/Synesthesia/README.md

 4. Select the "Process" button to digest the audio file apply any adjustments and create the artistic rendering of the audio.

 ## Running it via Pip ##
-_Note: The Pip package may be behind what is currently up here on Github_
+_Note: The pip package may not be as current as the code on Github_

 **Enter in Linux console:**